catherine-m-breen/Chapter1/PoleSegmentation/README.md

-All code was adapted from https://github.com/zhmiao/GeneralSegmentation for segmenting snow poles from camera trap images for snow depth measurement.
+All code was adapted from https://github.com/zhmiao/GeneralSegmentation in order to segment snow poles from camera trap images for snow depth measurement.
 Please visit Zhongqi Miao's github page for information on model development.

 ## data structure information
 1) original images are saved in a subfolder from the root folder called "JPEGImages"